Corson, South Dakota: Transportation

 Interstate 90 is the town's major east–west route, and it connects the community to Sioux Falls.
 South Dakota Highway 11 (SD 11) runs as the major north–south route through the area.
 SD 11 connects Corson to nearby Brandon and Garretson.

 Attractions

-Corson is locally famous for two major attractions: The Playhouse, which is a small theater, and Bottoms Up, a bar.
-Both are conveniently located next to one another.
+Corson is locally famous for two major attractions: The Playhouse, which is a small theater, and a bar located next door.